hyecheol123/MakeBSSGreatAgain-API/README.md

 Based on the `gts` style rules, I modified some to enforce rules more strictly.
 To see the modification, please check [`.eslintrc.json` file](https://github.com/hyecheol123/MakeBSSGreatAgain-API/blob/main/.eslintrc.json).

 For the database, this project is relying on [MariaDB](https://mariadb.org/), which almost identical with the MySQL.
+Session information is stored in [Redis](https://redis.io/) server.

 Data Diagram for the database
 ![ERD.svg](img/ERD.svg)